A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Introduction

-We study this randomized algorithm in the following two setups: \begin{itemize} \item \emph{The Average Channel.} The average channel that mixes different Lindbladian evolutions is given by:
+We study the convergence of this randomized algorithm in the following two setups. \begin{itemize} \item \emph{The Average Channel.} The mixture of all the random realizations is given by

-This average channel describes the randomized algorithm \eqref{randomized-alg} in the sense that the classical randomness results in quantum mixed states. \item \emph{The Random Channel.} Without taking the average over the sampling of the jump operator, each realization of the randomized method is given by the random channel:
+which is a quantum channel capturing the average behavior of the product \eqref{randomized-alg}. \item \emph{The Random Channel.} Without taking the average over the Lindbladian ensemble $\{\mc{L}_a\}_{a \in \mc{A}}$, {each instance} of our randomized method is given by the random channel: